kjmjonline/go-minor/README.md

 #### <a name="setlog">SetGlobalZerologToFile</a>

-This function sets up the global `zerolog` logger.
+This function sets up the global zerolog logger.

-The file used for logging is appended to if it already exists, otherwise it is created.
+The log file is appended to if it already exists, otherwise it is created.

 Logging is set up to create log entries with the current time timestamp, and file name and line numbers where the log entries were created.
-The timestamps use the
-[RFC 3339 Nano][rfc3339]
-time format, which has sub-second precision.
+The timestamps use the [RFC 3339 Nano][rfc3339] time format, which has sub-second precision.

 ```go
 import (